ikrahussain/Product-Profitability/README.md

 ## Usage

 Instructions for using the project:

-1. Open the main notebook (`analysis.ipynb`)
-2. Run each cell sequentially to reproduce the analysis
-3. Visualizations and results will be generated automatically

-Include screenshots of your visualizations if available:

 ![Visualization Example](assets/images/screenshot.png)